17 Things to do in Trincomalee, Sri Lanka

 juice is the perfect way to enjoy it!

 Fort Frederick is one of the most popular things to do in Trincomalee.
-This Fort is thousands of years old and has stood the test of time.
+This Fort is hundreds of years old and has stood the test of time.

 Today, you can visit the fort and explore the grounds.
 Below are a couple of temples you can check out within the Fort.
 But, in my opinion, having a relaxing juice at the Fort with a view of Trincomalee is one of the best things to do at Fort Frederick.